• Home

 Depressed Scars:

-seen following acne.
+Depressed atrophic scars are the most common type of scars seen following acne.
 They can be further subdivided according to the shape, depth and size.

 Ice Pick Scars: